Osteoarthritis and post traumatic arthritis

 - Genetic defects in cartilage or improper formation of the hip joint at birth

-As rheumatoid arthritis is an autoimmune disease, the exact cause of is not known however family history and environmental factors are thought to be risk factors to the disease developing.
+As rheumatoid arthritis is an autoimmune disease, the exact cause is not known however family history and environmental factors are thought to be risk factors to the disease developing.